Yuu-Kuuhaku/contacts_api/README.md

 1. Install the dependencies `npm install`

-1. Create the .env file in the project root and add the `DATABASE_URL`
+1. Create the .env file in the project root and add the `DATABASE_URL=mysql://user:password@localhost:3306/db-test`

-  ex: `DATABASE_URL=mysql://user:password@localhost:3306/db-test`

 1. To configure the database tables use the command `npx prisma db push`